heig-vd-dai-course/heig-vd-dai-course/README.md

     advance if there are any changes.

 [^first-part]:
-    The **main** content of the the first part of the course.
+    The **main** content of the first part of the course.
 It usually last two periods (2 x 45 minutes).
 However, it can be longer or shorter depending on the complexity of the topics covered and the pace of the students.

 [^second-part]:
     The **main** content of the second part of the course.
 It usually lasts two